araobp/unity-excavator/README.md

 [Demo video](https://www.youtube.com/watch?v=0X4c5gxU6-A)

-This project is an achivement of my weekend works on Unity, to operate a 3D model excavator on Unity.
+This project is an achivement of my weekend works on Unity and Blender.

 ![scene](./doc/scene.png)